 - A suitable seedbed should be prepared using approved harrows and ring rollers as necessary to form a fine tilth for grass-seeding.
 The seedbed should be fine, smooth and evenly firm, but not over-compacted;

 - On completion of the general preparations, level pegs should be set on a grid of 3 m centres followed by hand-raking and heeling on a small site and machine-levelling on larger sites.
 The contractor should ensure that this task is carefully carried out;

 Shortly before seeding is carried out a fertiliser of approved specification should be evenly applied and raked into the surface.
 It is essential to use an approved applicator in order to give an even application over the site.

 An appropriate pre-seed fertiliser for most amenity areas is:

 - The contractor should provide a certificate of origin giving details of purity, germination, year of harvest and country of origin, naming the individual cultivars which form the components of the mixture;

 - During suitable weather the total quantity of seed required should be divided in half, each half being sown evenly by approved means in transverse directions;

 - Sowing can be carried out in a variety of ways:

-Whatever method is employed the aim should be to put the seed at a depth of approx 10mm under the soil and ensure good seed to soil contact.
-Seed left on the surface is prone to drying out and seed buried to deeply will germinate but may never emerge.
-In certain circumstances irrigation may be advised especially on prestige areas such as golf or bowling greens.
+Whatever method is employed the aim should be to put the seed at a depth of approx 10 mm under the soil and ensure good seed-to-soil contact.
+Seed left on the surface is prone to drying out and seed buried too deeply will germinate but may never emerge.
+In certain circumstances, irrigation may be advised especially in prestige areas such as golf or bowling greens.